 In 2017, state Rep. Scott Drury, D-Highland Park, voted “present” for speaker.
-Drury will not be returning to the General Assembly in 2019 after making a run for the governorship.
+Drury will not be returning to the General Assembly in 2019, since he entered this year’s race for Illinois attorney general.

 Support for Madigan as House speaker should not fall along party lines, as the power he has amassed through the speakership has done nothing less than undermine democracy in Illinois.

 No other state legislative body in the nation grants such extreme powers to the House speaker.
 Through the House rules, which like the speaker vote are passed into law by Illinois lawmakers, Madigan wields the power to: